aradi/fypp/docs/fypp.rst

     print *, "No debugging"
   #:endcall

-The lines in the body of the `call` directive can contain directives themselves.
-However, any variables defined within the body of the `call` directive will be local variables, existing only during the evaluation of that branch of the directive (and not being available during the call itself).
+The lines in the body of the `call` directive may contain directives themselves.
+However, any variable defined within the body of the `call` directive will be a local variable existing only during the evaluation of that branch of the directive (and not being available during the call itself).

 The `call` directive can also be used in its inline form.
 As this easily leads